 Beating the Odds Foundation’s Quarterbacks of Life® Student Success & Leadership Program contains an educational activity that focuses on a current NASA project.
 This year, the activity focused on the Twins Study.
 Members of the Quarterbacks of Life® Student Leadership Team worked year-long on researching the biological changes between Scott and Mark Kelly as they functioned in two very different environments (space & earth).
 While the project focused on Science, Technology, Engineering and Math education (STEM), the cornerstone of the project was based on the Quarterbacks of Life® Student Success & Leadership Program’s Stepping Stones to Success – Dreams & Goals, Self-Awareness & Resource Review, Team Support, Decide & Plan, and Positive Mental Attitude.

 220 middle/ high school students, plus teachers and administrators, from eleven school districts representing six counties in Pennsylvania were in attendance for the event.
 These students serve on their school’s Quarterbacks of Life® Student Leadership Team.
-Participating school districts were Altoona Area School District, Bellwood-Antis School District, Carmichaels Area School District, Central Greene School District, Frazier School District, Hollidaysburg Area School District, Laurel Highlands School District, Southeastern Greene School District, The School District of Philadelphia, Washington School District, and West Greene School District.
+Participating school districts were Altoona Area School District, Bellwood-Antis School District, Carmichaels Area School District, Central Greene School District, Frazier School District, Hollidaysburg Area School District, Laurel Highlands School District, Southeastern Greene School District, South Park School District, The School District of Philadelphia, Washington School District, and West Greene School District.
 Beating the Odds Foundation and NASA joined together to offer this educational and inspirational experience not only for the students in attendance, but all students across Pennsylvania via a Live Broadcast.

 During Friday’s event students met and asked questions to Dr. John Charles, Associate Manager for International Science, NASA Human Research Program, Johnson Space Center.
 Dr. Charles has spent a career dedicated to realizing the potential of space exploration and helping people travel in space safely.